 History buffs abound in the D.C. area and, if you’re one of them, chances are you’ve explored every war memorial, battlefield or museum in Washington, D.C.
-For a deep dive into American history that’s a quick weekend trip from the DMV, take a drive up to Gettysburg, PA.
+For a deep dive into American history and to discover things to do in Gettysburg PA, take a quick weekend day trip from the DMV to Gettysburg.

 The quaint town is filled with sites that will spark the interests of every family member (history enthusiast or not) and hold the attention of kids as well.